henrywu2019/BentoML/README.md

-This can be easily plugged into your model training process: import your bentoml prediction service class, pack it with your trained model, and call `save` to persist the entire prediction service at the end, which creates a BentoML bundle:
+This can be easily plugged into your model training process: import your bentoml prediction service class, pack it with your trained model, and call `save` to persist the entire prediction service at the end, which creates a Kappa bundle:

 ```python
 from my_prediction_service import MyPredictionService